QIWI-API/payments-docs/_splits_en.html.md

 ## Refunds on split payments {#split-refund}

 After a successful authorization of the card charging, a refund is available for the split payment transaction.
+Both partial and complete refunds are supported.

 > Example of refund request